Call free today: 0800 0431 431

 Typically, all properties are included within an IVA unless there are special circumstances, which means that that your share of the equity in the property will be reviewed as part of your arrangement.

-It is important to say right at the start that you will never be required to sell your home as part of your IVA.
+You will never be required to sell your home as part of your IVA.

 In some circumstances you may be asked to attempt to release some of the equity in your property but there are limits on how much you will be asked to release.
 We call this the “available equity”.